combinators/cls-scala-docs/README.md

 Visit the [Pamflet website](http://www.foundweekends.org/pamflet/) for editing documentation.

-When done, open a pull request including your markdown files.
+When done, open a pull request against branch `source` including your markdown files.

 **Do not try to push the generated documentation!**

 Travis will automatically build and update the website, once your request has been accepted.

+The documentation source is kept in branch `source` and the compiled output in `master`.

 ## Help and Contributions